taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "Do not serve tyrants in orbit!", "Educate human children, not coporate machines!", "Feed humans not rockets!"*

-Majhee: **"Mas se nós não começ estes protocolos de eSyrup no domínio público, muitos sofrerão porque não podem pagar o preço do Space Consortium.
+Majhee: **"Mas se nós não começ estes protocolos de eSyrup no domínio público, muitos sofrerão porque não podem pagar o preço do Space Consortium."**

 *translation: "But if we don't get these eSyrup protocols into the public domain, many will suffer because they can't pay Space Consortium's price."*